 Yes, you have to make a living, but it doesn't mean you have to work 9-5.
 You can work as long as you want and as hard as you want.
 Just remember that your efforts can directly influence the result of your profits.

 Additionally, you can choose where to work.
 You may be having a fun time in Miami while still attending your regular betting sessions.
 As long as you can access your betting account, you can conduct your business anywhere.

 Becoming a professional sports gambler frees you from the conventions of a traditional job.
 There can still be a bit of politics involved, as every societal interaction has.
 However, you are not bound to office politics and tradition.
 Also, you are your boss.
-You gain all the profits that result from your hard work.
+You gain all the profits from sports betting that result from your hard work.

 Yes, professional sports betting can be unstable sometimes but isn't a regular job the same?
 You have no control over when your company might capsize.
 Who knows, you can be part of the downsizing tomorrow.
 The advantage of professional sports betting is you have full control of where you want to take your career.

 Mixing Pleasure and Business